Lonnie McFadden: Career

 In 1986, The McFadden Brothers danced in front of the Count Basie Orchestra at the historic 18th and Vine crossroads in Kansas City, to commemorate their father's work with that orchestra.
 The next year, they signed with Count Basie Enterprises, and toured internationally from 1987 to 1990, performing with the Count Basie Orchestra.

 From 1995 to 1998, The McFadden Brothers joined Las Vegas entertainment giant, Wayne Newton's stage act, performing at the MGM Grand Las Vegas and Las Vegas Hilton.
 They travelled with Newton in 2004 to entertain US troops in Kuwait and Iraq.

 In 2008, Reel Images Film and Video Group released Rodney Thompson's Sons of a Hoofer, a documentary movie about The McFadden Brothers that premiered at Kansas City's historic Gem Theater with a live performance by Lonnie and Ronald.

 In 2012, McFadden recorded the CD I Believe in Music.
 The openly biographical CD reflects his life in music.
 Its personnel includes his brother and three daughters.

 For many years, McFadden enjoyed a steady booking of solo and duo settings at Kansas City's Plaza III Restaurant, until the venue's 2018 closing.
 That year, Kansas City club owner and producer John Scott invited him to the Black Dolphin stage of the Green Lady Lounge jazz complex, a group of Scott's jazz stages located near the well-known Green Lady Lounge.
 McFadden accepted a monthly booking and began working with a full quartet.
 This booking as a quartet leader increased to two nights per week and opened room for a full, signature show.

-In 2018, he recorded the CD, Lonnie McFadden Live at Green Lady Lounge.
-The recording features McFadden in his renowned entertainment roles: he wrote six of its nine tunes in a variety of musical genres, and he emcees, sings, plays trumpet and taps, backed by Tyree Johnson on drums, Deandre Manning on acoustic and electric bass, and Andrew Ouellette on piano.
-His deep-rooted, lyrical style and the excitement of the audience unify a wide-ranging live performance.
-Lonnie McFadden Live at Green Lady Lounge heralds McFadden's latest artistic renewal as a contemporary jazz bandleader.
+In 2018, he recorded the CD Lonnie McFadden Live at Green Lady Lounge.
+The recording features McFadden in an assortment of roles: he wrote six of its nine tunes in a variety of musical genres, and he emcees, sings, plays trumpet and taps, backed by Tyree Johnson on drums, Deandre Manning on acoustic and electric bass, and Andrew Ouellette on piano.